PeanutStick/IRC_BOT/README.md

 # IRC_BOT
-Here is an IRC who work with SSL port 6697.
+Here is an IRC BOT.
 This bot is useless for the moment, he can just bring you some coffee.

 # Things done